AI Training ROI: How to Measure What Matters Beyond Completion Rates

 The 30/60/90-day framework works because it measures behaviour change at three critical windows:

 Day 30: Initial adoption.
 Are people attempting to use what they learned?
 This isn't about proficiency — it's about whether the training created enough momentum for people to try.
 At day 30, you're measuring frequency of use, not quality of use.
+The question is simple: did anything change?

 Day 60: Sustained use.
 The novelty has worn off.
 The people who were curious tried the tools and either kept going or reverted to old habits.
 Day 60 separates genuine adoption from compliance theatre.
 If usage drops significantly between day 30 and day 60, your training had a motivation problem, not a knowledge problem.
+People knew how to use the tools — they just didn't see enough value to keep going.

 Three Metrics That Predict Training Impact